rafael-robsonn/repomind/README.md

 │                                     ↓               │
 │                                  Report             │
 │                                                     │
-│  Arquivos do contexto BRILHAM no grafo 3D em        │ │  tempo real durante a execução                      │ └─────────────────────────────────────────────────────┘
+│  Context files GLOW in the 3D graph in real time    │ │  while the pipeline runs                            │ └─────────────────────────────────────────────────────┘
 ```